redhead/diploma-thesis/Suggestions_As_stated_above_the__.md

 #### Do not force CQRS and Event Sourcing

 As stated multiple times in the previous text, CQRS and Event Sourcing are not all or nothing design patterns.
-In some cases or some bounded contexts, they cause more harm then good.
-Take for example, the user password management - users' old passwords (their hash values) should not be stored in the event log, because it creates a major privacy and security risk.
+In some cases or some bounded contexts, they cause more harm than good.
+Take for example, the user password management - users' old passwords (their hash values) should not be stored in the event log because it creates a major privacy and security risk.
 This is where Event Sourcing is not very beneficial.

 As stated in the paragraphs about bounded contexts above, the user password management could be placed into a different aggregate, which is not event-sourced.
 Thus, user details could still be event-sourced, but the user password would not.